The window is closing to claim your prior year refund.

 Continue reading “How the government shutdown affects your taxes.”

-It’s back to school time, so here are some tips for tax time!
+It’s back to school time, so here are some tips for your taxes!

-- Get up to $1,000 for the Child Tax Credit if your child is under 17, resided for more than half the year with you, a dependent on your tax return, your relative, a U.S. citizen, national or resident alien.
+- Get up to $2,000 for the Child Tax Credit if your child is under 17, resided for more than half the year with you, a dependent on your tax return, your relative, a U.S. citizen, national or resident alien.
+The refundable amount of the credit goes up to $1,400.

 - If your child is under 13, claim the child and dependent care credit for child care expenses.